DaveMBush/SmartNgRX/apps/documentation/src/app/demo-walkthrough/retrieving-data/index.md

 You can find the server code in [apps/server/src/app](https://github.com/DaveMBush/SmartNgRX/tree/main/apps/server/src/app) directory.

-We won't go into the details of how to setup a NestJS server or how to use Prisma in this walkthrough.
+We won't go into the details of how to set up a NestJS server or how to use Prisma in this walkthrough.
 Instead, we'll focus on how we retrieve data from the database.

 ## Retrieving Top Level Data